imagej/imagej.github.io/_pages/plugins/dhm-utilities/phase-unwrapping.md

 #### Fringe Visibility

-Calculates the quality based on the [Interferometric Visibility](https://en.wikipedia.org/wiki/Interferometric_visibility).
+Calculates the quality based on the {% include wikipedia title="Interferometric visibility" %}.
 Higher visibility values correspond to higher quality values.
 This quality type requires the hologram as an extra parameter.

 #### Gradient